csbc92/devops-practical-exam-solutions/pipeline/README.md

 * Used port 80 by accident where Jenkins occupied the port..
 * python interpreter version in the docker image, made the app.py unable to execute
 * We have discussed whether or not to have the whole python application to be **a part of** the docker image, or if we should **volume in** the application (REF-1).
 The difference is, respectively, if the applications-files should be available at **build-time** or at **run-time**.
 For the unit-tests it was decided to volume into a base-image with python requirements, because this eliminates the need to build a new docker-image each time a developer commits a change.
 This allows a faster feedback loop.
 When the application needs to be testet at staging/production environment, it is desireble to actually make the application-files a part of the image, because this is the image that should be shipable upon release.
-* We had a small pibeline up and running relatively easy.
+* We had a small pipeline up and running relatively easy.
 The hard part was to get the whole pipeline up and running from commit -> deploy into production.
 There was minimal changes all the time to the Jenkinsfile.

 ### Refs: